codedance/Retaliation/README.md

   * A <a href="http://www.dreamcheeky.com/thunder-missile-launcher">Dream Cheeky Thunder USB Missile Launcher</a>.
 It may work with other models but only tested with this one.
   * Python 2.6+
   * Python PyUSB Support (on Mac use brew to "brew install libusb")
+  * Should work on Windows, Mac and Linux

 Thanks to the dev team at <a href="http://www.papercut.com/">PaperCut</a> (working on print management software) for "coping a few in the head" during testing!